loserkidz/audio-router/README.md

 * Routing audio to a new device does not delete old audio sessions, so the windows volume mixer fills up with unused sessions.

 Minimum supported OS version: Windows 7

-Since many people have been asking for this, [here's a link](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=audiorouterdev%40gmail%2ecom&lc=FI&item_name=Audio%20Router%20Donation&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted) for PayPal donation if you want to give your support.
-Naturally, I highly appreciate any amount of donation you are willing to make!